—Click on the red YouTube button below the "Download CV" link to view my video course lectures.

-- “The Western Marxist and the Concept of Ideology Critique.”
+- “Western Marxism and the Concept of Ideology Critique.”
 VNU Journal of Social Sciences and Humanities, Vol. 28, No. 5E (2012), 47-56.
 Read More

 - "Learning to Learn, Learning to Earn, Learning to Consume: Neoliberalism and American Higher Education", American Studies Journal of Ukraine, March 2011, 120-7.